 3. Google Meet

-Google Meet is a simple-to-use, free webinar software that you can utilise to host webinars of up to 100 attendees.
-With built-in features like screen sharing and chatbox, it is a go-to platform for webinars that are minimalist and only requires basic functions.
+Google Meet is a simple-to-use, free webinar software that you can utilize to host webinars of up to 100 attendees.
+With built-in features like screen sharing and chatbox, it is a go-to platform for webinars that are minimalist and only require basic functions.
 The platform allows any Google account to start a video meeting for 10 participants for up to 60 minutes for free.
 It makes an adequate platform for event organizers to test/rehearse with a small group of attendees.

-The advantage of using Google Meet is that it is a cloud-based platform, and so it is accessible via your browser.
+The advantage of using Google Meet is that it is a cloud-based platform, so it is accessible via your browser.
 No installation of any applications is needed.

 4. Youtube Live

-Although this may not be a platform that people think of when hosting webinars, Youtube Live is part of Youtube's event creation tool that allows you to live stream to unlimited attendees and even publish your video afterwards for free.
+Although this may not be a platform that people think of when hosting webinars, Youtube Live is part of Youtube's event creation tool that allows you to live stream to unlimited attendees and even publish your video afterward for free.

 If you don't want your webinar to stream publicly, you may also book and unlist your webinar so that only those with the link will have access to it.
 Although Youtube Live does not offer as many engagement features as other webinar platforms, it does have a live comments feature and you may also embed the video on your own website.